btdowner/Minecraft-Server/README.md

 **Prerequisites**
 -----------------
- A mini PC with a Quad-core processor, 4GB of RAM, a 10 GB SSD drive, and a NIC capable of at least 5 Mbps.
+ A mini PC with a Quad-core processor, 4GB of RAM, a 10 GB SSD, and a NIC capable of at least 5 Mbps.